 I do not claim to be the best parent on the block.
 But, my children do enjoy good health and I've made a study of how to keep children at a good weight.
 People who bring overweight teenagers to see me, pay $1,500 dollars to make the appointment.
 I offer them a money back guarantee, and I've never been asked to refund that money (so hopefully, I do have a few tips).

 My son, Trey (pictured here), recently thanked me for making it easy to stay fit.
 He simply eats what I put in front of him and follows me around and he has an eight-pack abdomen.
-Here are some of the things that I do with my three sons (ages 11, 14, & 15) to help them stay healthy.
+Here are some of the things that I do with my three sons (ages 11, 14, & 15) to help them stay healthy:

-1. I buy enough junk food to last two days (one box of Little Debbie's junk food) and put up and out of sight in the highest cabinet.
+1. I buy enough junk food to last two days (one box of Little Debbie's junk food) and put it up and out of sight in the highest cabinet.
 I buy one carton of ice cream a month.
 No other sweets, or colas, or white bread comes into my house.
 If it does, it goes in the garbage can.
 At Halloween, all candy left over after a week goes in the garbage can.
 I allow sweets in the house during the month of December if someone gives us something, but all the baking I do is healthy (for example peanut butter, with honey and bee pollen, made into a ball for candy).

 2. I do not keep any alcohol in my house.
 None.
 Ever.
 I don't have any great moral convictions against alcohol but drunk drivers alone kill a little over 100 people per day in this country and I like for my patients to know that they will always find me sober if they call.
 I like for my children to be able to say the same thing.
 Also, I don't want my teenagers ever sneaking a drink out of my stash and doing something crazy.